harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: After stepping away for a bit, came back and the variable names were inconsistent so cleaned those up across the notebook before calling it done.
 - Deliverable: One of those satisfying small wins.
+## 2022-05-15 - Day 5: Feature prep

+- Task summary: Checked in on the project over the weekend.
+Ran a few cells, noticed the output was slightly off.
+Fixed a small rounding issue and re-saved.
+- Deliverable: One of those satisfying small wins.